 The presentation invited attendee to look at George Washington’s Rules for Civility as well as more recent campus civility projects with goal of discussing ways to create a climate of care and kindness in our interactions on our campuses and beyond.

 The PA/NJ Chapter of the College Reading and Learning Association (CRLA) is dedicated to furthering the goals of the CRLA.
 CRLA is a professional organization of higher education professionals who work in reading, learning assistance and developmental education in the United States, Canada and beyond.

 “It was a huge honor to be asked to present in this capacity,” says McCarthy.
-“I am so pleased that Abbie and I were able to represent Centenary College.”
+“I am so pleased that Abbie and I were able to represent Centenary University.”

 Suzanne McCarthy has spent the last 11 years working at Centenary.
 McCarthy enjoys working with Centenary students to discover their academic and professional direction.
 She graduated from St. Francis University with a B.S. in Education as well as an M.Ed from Boston College.

-Centenary College’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
-The Centenary College School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, online and at corporate sites throughout New Jersey.
+Centenary University’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
+The Centenary University School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, online and at corporate sites throughout New Jersey.
 The School of International Programs recruits international students for study at Centenary and Centenary students for study abroad opportunities.